LoongWalker/formal-verification-vlsi/README.md

 ## Reference

-[DeepChip: Jim Hogan on how "this is not your father's formal verification"](http://www.deepchip.com/items/0558-01.html) how dramatically formal verification has grown over the last 20 years.
+[DeepChip: Jim Hogan on how "this is not your father's formal verification"](http://www.deepchip.com/items/0558-01.html) how dramatically formal verification has grown over the last 20 years.

 [DeepChip: Where Formal ABV whomps HDL simulation for chip verification](http://www.deepchip.com/items/0558-02.html)